GNYIO/gny-docs/docs/run-node/get-started.md

 # Get started

 In order to participate in the GNY network you will need to run a Blockchain node.
 It helps to decentralize the network in case other nodes drop out.
-For producing blocks you need to run a Blockchain node and activate the block generation by supplying your `secret`.
+For producing blocks you need to run a Blockchain node and activate the block generation by supplying your Delegate `secret`.

 A Blockchain node consists of a `node.js` app and a `postgres` database.